hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 But our method gives the right answer, and in the spirit of cheeky hacker approximation I will let it stand.

-This expression for $D$ is called the *Stokes-Einstein relation*, and it is one of the major results of Einstein's PhD thesis.
+The expression for $D$ is called the *Stokes-Einstein relation*, and it is one of the major results of Einstein's PhD thesis.
 The weight of the pollen cancels out, leaving a diffusion constant which grows with temperature but is inversely proportional to particle